 So, does it matter the majority of notes are hidden behind the major notes of amber, tobacco, and aldehydes?
 Nah, it’s still great for anyone who wants to explore classic men’s perfumery, and you’ll get an occasional “hidden” note here and there from time to time.

 The great Karl would be proud to see how good they kept his first-ever fragrance release, and that should be enough for everyone.

 A short story of how would I imagine someone wearing Classic:

 “It is January 10th, 1992, 8:30 PM.
-He takes a shower, dresses up, combs his bead with orange-based beard oil, and sprays Lagerfeld Classic that merges with his expensive black leather jacket.
+He takes a shower, dresses up, combs his beard with orange-based beard oil, and sprays Lagerfeld Classic which merges with his expensive black leather jacket.

 It is cold outside and it has just started snowing, just enough to project his latest perfume to get an occasional look from a passerby, while walking in the crowded streets of an unknown big city, somewhere in the Northern hemisphere.

 The club is semi-dark, Nirvana just got big, and their hits are pushing the limits of the DJ’s sound system.
 The air is covered by smoke, and in that perfect moment, he connects his eyes with her.

 The night is still young, they chat and dance the night away.
 Everything is possible.
 He is Karl Lagerfeld Classic.”